Getting Started¶

 ---|---|---|

-RZ/G2L Module Board (SMARC2.1) + Common Carrier Board | It is used to evaluate not only Linux but also demo programs or | Included with RZ/G2L Evaluation Board Kit (EVK) |
+RZ/G2L Module Board (SMARC2.1) + Common Carrier Board | It is used to evaluate Linux boot. | Included with RZ/G2L Evaluation Board Kit (EVK) |

 USB serial cable | It is used to connect the PC and the EVK and get the console | Included with RZ/G2L Evaluation Board Kit (EVK) |